 The NFPA 70E definitions are imperative to know as we use these terms explaining the Arc Flash Risk Assessment and the NFPA 70E.
 These NFPA 70E definitions have been gathered from the 2018 Edition NFPA 70E Handbook.
-Please contact Electrical Safety Specialists if you have any questions about the NFPA 70E definitions.
+Please contact ESS if you have any questions about the NFPA 70E definitions.

 Arc Flash Hazard

 A dangerous condition associated with the possible release of energy caused by an electric arc.
 Informational Note No. 1: An arc flash hazard may exist when energized electrical conductors or circuit parts are exposed or when they are within equipment in a guarded or enclosed condition, provided a person is interacting with the equipment in such a manner that could cause an electric arc.
 Under normal operating conditions, enclosed energized equipment that has been properly installed and maintained is not likely to pose an arc flash hazard.

 Informational Note No. 2: See Table 130.7(C)(15)(a) and Table 130.7(C)(15)(A)(a) for examples of activities that could pose an arc flash hazard.

 An arc flash hazard exists if a person is or might be exposed to a significant thermal hazard.
 If the thermal hazard is of a severity that might expose a person to 1.2 calories per square centimeter